-State, Local And Other Tax Consequences
+State, Local, Foreign and Other Tax Considerations

-In addition to federal income taxes, you will be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
+In addition to federal income taxes, you will likely be subject to other taxes, including state, local and foreign income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
 Although an analysis of those various taxes is not presented here, each prospective unitholder should consider their potential impact on his investment in us.
-You will be required to file state income tax returns and to pay state income taxes in some or all of the states in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
+We currently own property or do business in a substantial number of states, virtually all of which impose a personal income tax and many impose an income tax on corporations and other entities.
+We may also own property or do business in other states in the future.
+Although you may not be required to file a return and pay taxes in some states because your income from that state falls below the filing and payment requirement, you will be required to file income tax returns and to pay income taxes in many of the states in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
 In some states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
 Some of the states may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the state.
 Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the state, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
 Amounts withheld may be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
-Please read "- Tax Consequences of Unit Ownership - Entity-Level Collections."
-Based on current law and our estimate of our future operations, our general partner anticipates that any amounts required to be withheld will not be material.
-We may also own property or do business in other states in the future.
+Please read "-Tax Consequences of Unit Ownership- Entity-Level Collections."

-It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent states and localities, of his investment in us.
-Accordingly, each prospective unitholder should consult, and must depend upon, his own tax counsel or other advisor with regard to those matters.
-Further, it is the responsibility of each unitholder to file all state and local, as well as United States federal tax returns, that may be required of him.
-Counsel has not rendered an opinion on the state or local tax consequences of an investment in us.
+It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent jurisdictions, of his investment in us.
+Accordingly, we strongly recommend that each prospective unitholder consult, and depend upon, his own tax counsel or other advisor with regard to those matters.
+Further, it is the responsibility of each unitholder to file all state, local, and foreign as well as United States federal tax returns, that may be required of him.
+We make no statement on the state, local or foreign tax consequences of an investment in us.